zul-aji/Zulfiqar-TechTest/README.md

 ## Backend Setup (Node.js, Express.js, MongoDB)

 The Backend is built using Node.js, Express.js, and MongoDB.
+There are 5 routes made to get all users, get a user, create a user, update a user, and delete a user.

 ### Prerequisites